academyhq/academyhq.github.io/_posts/2019-07-18-spring-webflux.md

 tags: [spring framework, spring webflux, reactive, spring data, jpa]
 ---

-In this guide, we will discuss how to build reactive web application using [Reactive Streams](https://www.reactive-streams.org) API.
+In this guide, we will discuss how to build reactive web applications using [Reactive Streams](https://www.reactive-streams.org) API.
 In Spring, the reactive-stack web framework is implemented in the form of a Spring WebFlux library.

 Spring WebFlux provides two programming models for defining reactive applications, annotation-based and functional.